Cravath, Swaine & Moore LLP Logo

 • Xerox in its spin‑off of Conduent.

-Mr. Ravichandran was named a “Rising Star” by Law360 in 2023, recognizing him as one of four outstanding tax lawyers in the nation under the age of 40, and has been recognized by Lawdragon as among the “500 Leading Global Tax Lawyers” and “500 X – The Next Generation.”
-He has been recognized for his work in the tax arena by The Legal 500 US.
+Mr. Ravichandran has been recognized as a leading tax practitioner by Chambers USA and The Legal 500 US.
+He was named a “Rising Star” by Law360 in 2023, recognizing him as one of four outstanding tax lawyers in the nation under the age of 40, and he has been recognized by Lawdragon as among the “500 Leading Global Tax Lawyers” and “500 X – The Next Generation.”
 Mr. Ravichandran is a member of the Executive Committee of the Tax Section of the New York State Bar Association and the Advisory Board of the Tax Law Center at NYU Law.

 Mr. Ravichandran was born in State College, Pennsylvania.
 He received a B.A. from Columbia University in 2009 and a J.D. from Columbia Law School in 2012, where he was a James Kent Scholar and a Harlan Fiske Stone Scholar.